 - Home organization

 “These services helped me and my daughter.
-When the school wouldn’t listen to me, she went with me and showed me how to write letters and get people to really hear me.
+When the school wouldn’t listen to me, [my case worker] went with me and showed me how to write letters and get people to really hear me.
 After all the hard work, now my daughter is in a new school, with the help she needs, and I am finally happy.
 Thank you!”